 Meditation is the act of returning consciousness to the stillness at the centre of being.

-Techniques applied to bring awareness to the moment draw attention to presentness, here and now, for example, include applying focus on the rhythm of breathing, listening to a sound, focusing on a visual object, even, the scent of a flower or perfume.
-Life unfolds one moment at time; the past is memory, the future, imagination – ‘now’ is seamless, borderless, but rich with the fullness of possibility and potential; paradoxically, both the seed and the fruit.
+Techniques that are applied to bring awareness to the moment, to draw attention to ‘here and now’, to ‘presentness’, include applying focus on the rhythm of breathing, listening to a sound, focusing on a visual object, even, the scent of a flower or perfume.

-Parables and metaphors, images, music and art in its many forms, are employed to express and convey a tangible sense of the intangible.
+Parables and metaphors, images, symbols, music and art in its many forms, are employed to express and convey a tangible sense of the intangible.

 Plants as medicine